 Any disability accommodation letters are still binding in virtual and hybrid situations.
 In some cases, the nature of students’ accommodations may have no additional impact in virtual learning environments.
 However, in other cases, accommodating a particular disability may be quite different.
 Here are some suggestions:

 - Select virtual platforms (synchronous and asynchronous) that are more accessible.
-For example, choose Zoom or Meet over InSpace for videoconferencing if you have students with certain types of accommodations, and for first meetings.* Canvas is highly accessible for discussions, quizzes, etc.
+For example, consider your students’ needs when choosing between Meet, InSpace, and other platforms for videoconferencing.
+Both platforms have accessibility features, but one may be more navigable than the other for some students.
+Canvas is highly accessible for discussions, quizzes, etc.

 - If you create an exercise that requires doing a reading or watching a video, ensure that the material is accessible when such accommodations are needed.
 For example, choose a reading from a normal class text, major website, or accessible PDF rather than a scanned PDF, and check to make sure that assigned videos have decent captions.
 This is a best practice for all class material, whether you have students with known accommodations or not.